cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 Requirements_ defined for CBOR in
 {{Section 4.2.1 of RFC8949@-cbor}}.

-Note that this specific set of requirements is elective — in principle, other variants of deterministic encoding can be defined (and have been, now being phased out, as detailed in {{Section 4.2.3 of RFC8949@-cbor}}).
+Note that, for {{RFC8949}}, this specific set of requirements is elective — in principle, other variants of deterministic encoding can be defined (and have been, now being phased out, as detailed in {{Section 4.2.3 of RFC8949@-cbor}}).